E-M-McCormick/multiREG/README.md

-  plot = TRUE,        # TRUE (default) or FALSE, generate plots subgroup = FALSE,   # TRUE or FALSE (default), cluster individuals based on similarities in effects alpha = .5,         # option to control the elasticnet mixing parameter; alpha = .5 (default), alpha = 1 is the lasso penalty, alpha = 0 is the ridge regression penalty penalties = NULL,   # option to specify a matrix of shrinkage parameters that will control the initial search for a group-level network map groupcutoff = .75,  # the proportion that is considered the majority at the group level subcutoff = .5      # the proportion that is considered the majority at the subgroup level )
+  plot = TRUE,        # TRUE (default) or FALSE, generate plots subgroup = FALSE,   # TRUE or FALSE (default), cluster individuals based on similarities in effects alpha = .5,         # option to control the elasticnet mixing parameter; alpha = .5 (default), alpha = 1 is the lasso penalty, alpha = 0 is the ridge regression penalty model_crit = 'bic', # model critera to use in model selection (default to BIC); other options include 'cv' (cross-validation), 'aic', 'aicc', 'hqc' penalties = NULL,   # option to specify a matrix of shrinkage parameters that will control the initial search for a group-level network map groupcutoff = .75,  # the proportion that is considered the majority at the group level subcutoff = .5      # the proportion that is considered the majority at the subgroup level )
 ```

-While *netreg* is running you will see information iterate in the
+While *multiLASSO* is running you will see information iterate in the
 command window.
 The algorithm will alert you when it is finished.

 # **Output**